• Accidents, pain, and illness are sometimes a part of life, and it’s easier to work through in a trusted relationship.

 https://finalexitnetwork.org/

-Drawing on the work of Francis Weller’s The Wild Edge of Sorrow and Alan Wolfelt, director of Center for Loss and Life Transition, I individualize grief treatment to clients’ needs because we know that grief is not measured or achieved.
+Drawing on the work of Francis Weller’s The Wild Edge of Sorrow and Alan Wolfelt, director of Center for Loss and Life Transition, I individualize grief treatment to the background and need of the patient.

 Walking with Grief — A Celtic prayer